 About the CARE NSW Trial for advanced cancer patients

-CARE NSW is a statewide trial, sponsored and funded by the NSW Government through the NSW Clinical Cannabis Medicines Program, providing legal access to cannabis medicines for 600 patients in NSW who experience uncontrolled pain, nausea or anorexia as a symptom of their advanced cancer.
+CARE NSW is a statewide trial, sponsored and funded by the NSW Government through the NSW Clinical Cannabis Medicines Program.
+The trial will provide legal access to cannabis medicines for 600 patients in NSW who experience uncontrolled pain, nausea or anorexia as a symptom of their advanced cancer.

-The CARE NSW Trial is an open label study, with the main purpose to determine what dose and frequency of medicinal cannabis is the best to relieve key symptoms in people with advanced cancer.
+The CARE NSW Trial is an open label study, with the main purpose of determining what dose and frequency of medicinal cannabis is the best to relieve key symptoms in people with advanced cancer.

 The cannabis medicine will be given in addition to the usual treatments for advanced cancer symptoms, and will be prescribed and supplied to trial participants at no cost until they withdraw from the trial or are no longer able to take it.

 The trial is being conducted in accordance with the standard ethical process for clinical trials and has received regulatory approval.
 It has been reviewed and approved by an appropriate Human Research Ethics Committee.

 Professor Jennifer Martin, Clinical Pharmacologist, General Physician and Director of the Australian Centre for Cannabinoid Clinical and Research Excellence (ACRE), within the University of Newcastle is leading the trial alongside a research team of specialists in cancer, palliative care, public health, addiction medicine, pharmacology and toxicology.
 ACRE is funded through the National Health and Medical Research Council’s Centre of Research Excellence scheme.